irontec/ivozprovider/README.md

 ## Features
 #### Multitenancy
-IvozProvider supports multiple management levels, from Global platform administator to final user, each of them having its own web interface with visibility to perform configuration task.
+IvozProvider supports multiple management levels, from Global platform administator to final user, each of them having its own web interface with visibility to perform configuration tasks.

  * Global Administator manages multiple Brands
  * Brand Administrators manage multiple Companies
  * Company Administrators manage multiple Users
- * Users manage themselves
+ * Users manage their preferences

 #### Scaling
 From its beginning, IvozProvider was designed to be installed distributed between multiple machines, each one fullfilling one of the existing profiles: